 - Acworth Business Association has a major impact on the economic development and creation of jobs in Acworth.

 - Every single department of the City of Acworth was under budget in 2011, thanks to the effort of an A+ management team and an A+ city staff.

 - Education is a key to the quality of life in this city.
 Acworth wouldn't be the same without its outstanding schools, principals, teachers and students.

 - Local church leaders have had very positive influence on the community, bringing people together.

-- Hometown heros such as Cpl.
-Todd Love and Lt.
-Cameron West set great examples and inspire others to make a difference.
+- Hometown heros such as and set great examples and inspire others to make a difference.

-- Special-needs children and those who support them make Acworth the most loving community.
+- and make Acworth the most loving community.
 The Horizon League program has attracted children from not only Acworth, but communities all over the Metro Atlanta Area.